Want More Precious Metals News? Subscribe to Our Podcast!

 Owning pre-1965 silver coins give you the opportunity to see the value of your holdings diverge positively from paper prices during times of financial stress and/or heavy physical demand.
 You get a potential downside cushion and upside boost without having to pay extra for these advantages or take on any additional risk.

-For gold investors, non-numismatic pre-1933 U.S. Libertys and Double Eagles are well worth considering.
+For gold investors, non-numismatic pre-1933 U.S. Libertys and Double Eagle coins for sale are well worth considering.
 The ones that come graded and slabbed will carry hefty collectible premiums.
 But the historic gold coins that Money Metals Exchange makes available currently sell for close to their melt value.
 Supplies of these coins are limited, and it’s possible that in the future their premiums will go up.
-But right now, just like junk silver coins, these circulated gold coins are a super bargain.
+But right now, just like silver junk coins, these circulated gold coins are a super bargain.

 You can order these or any other popular bullion products that we carry either online at MoneyMetals.com or by calling 1-800-800-1865.